Trojan wave packet

 The strong, polarized electromagnetic field, holds or "traps" each electron wave packet in an intentionally selected orbit (energy shell).
 They derive their names from the trojan asteroids in the Sun–Jupiter system.
-Trojan asteroids orbit around the Sun in Jupiter's orbit at its Lagrangian equilibrium points L4 and L5, where they are phase-locked and protected from collision with each other, and this phenomenon is analogous to the way the wave packet is held together.
+Trojan asteroids orbit around the Sun in Jupiter's orbit at its Lagrange points L4 and L5, where they are phase-locked and protected from collision with each other, and this phenomenon is analogous to the way the wave packet is held together.

 Concepts and research

-The concept of the Trojan wave packet is derived from a flourishing area of physics which manipulates atoms and ions at the atomic level creating ion traps.
+The concept of the trojan wave packet is derived from manipulating atoms and ions at the atomic level creating ion traps.
 Ion traps allow the manipulation of atoms and are used to create new states of matter including ionic liquids, Wigner crystals and Bose–Einstein condensates.

 This ability to manipulate the quantum properties directly is key to the development of applicable nanodevices such as quantum dots and microchip traps.
 In 2004 it was shown that it is possible to create a trap which is actually a single atom.
 Within the atom, the behavior of an electron can be manipulated.

 During experiments in 2004 using lithium atoms in an excited state, researchers were able to localize an electron in a classical orbit for 15,000 orbits (900 ns).
 It was neither spreading nor dispersing.
 This "classical atom" was synthesized by "tethering" the electron using a microwave field to which its motion is phase locked.
 The phase lock of the electrons in this unique atomic system is, as mentioned above, analogous to the phase locked asteroids of Jupiter's orbit.